GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv3-migration-checklist/index.md

 ---

-This page provides a quick reference to help you identify changes you need to make to an Manifest V2 extension so that it works under Manifest V3.
+This page provides a quick reference to help you identify changes you need to make to a Manifest V2 extension so that it works under Manifest V3.
 For descriptions of these changes see the [Manifest V3 migration guide][mv3-migration-guide].